 David is past president and a lifetime member of the board of directors of Congregation Beth-El Zedeck and was a member of the Young Presidents’ Organization/World Presidents’ Organization.
 He is past chair of the Arts Council of Indianapolis and the Simon Hillel Center.
 Additionally, he has served on the boards of Methodist Health Foundation, Jewish Federation of Greater Indianapolis, Jewish Family and Children’s Services, and American Cancer Society.

 In 2018, David was honored as an outstanding alumnus for his long-standing dedication to community service by the Department of Accounting at the Kelley School of Business at Indiana University.
 He is also a recipient of the David Cook Memorial Award and L.L.
 Mossler Community Service Award for outstanding leadership and service to the Jewish and Indianapolis communities.

-In 2020, David was selected by Governor Eric Holcomb as the recipient of the Sagamore of the Wabash award, one of the highest honors bestowed upon a Hoosier, in recognition of his distinguished service and contributions to the state of Indiana.
+In 2020, David was selected by Governor Eric Holcomb as a recipient of the Sagamore of the Wabash award, one of the highest honors bestowed upon a Hoosier, in recognition of his distinguished service and contributions to the state of Indiana.
 Additionally, in 2021 he was inducted into the Hoosier Heritage Hall of Fame by Heritage Place of Indianapolis for the impact he has had on the central Indiana community.